M/T Athos I

 What’s Happening Now?

-In November 2019, NOAA and natural resource Trustees in the M/T Athos I oil spill case proposed an amendment to the 2009 restoration plan.
-The draft amendment (PDF, 12 pages) calls for replacing one recreational project, a boat ramp, with another boat ramp project at a different location that would help achieve more substantial recreational access to the Delaware River.
+In early 2020, NOAA and natural resource Trustees in the M/T Athos I oil spill case released a final amendment to their 2009 restoration plan after releasing a draft for public comment in December 2019.
+The amendment (PDF, 12 pages) replaces one recreational project, a boat ramp, with another boat ramp project at a different location that would help achieve substantial recreational access to the Delaware River.

-In 2010, the trustees received $27.5 million for ten restoration projects listed in the 2009 final restoration plan (PDF, 263 pages), designed to benefit the environment, coastal communities, and economy in the Delaware River watershed.
+In 2010, the trustees received $27.5 million for ten restoration projects listed in the 2009 restoration plan (PDF, 263 pages) designed to benefit the environment, coastal communities, and economy in the Delaware River watershed.
 Details on each project can be found in the Restoration Plan.